mukeshblackhat/mukeshblackhat/README.md

 ### Hi there 👋
-I am [Mukesh](https://github.com/mukeshblackhat) , a BE  Student at Army Institute of Technology interested in making scalable web applications which can be used by people and help them to do certain work easily.
+I am [Mukesh](https://github.com/mukeshblackhat) , a Software Developer  in making scalable web applications which can be used by people and help them to do certain work easily.

 - 🌱 I’m know how to build applications with MERN Stack and deploy them completely at ready to use level.